Listen to this episode and find out more about it at theallusionist.org/flyting

 JOANNA KOPACZYK: Like people calling each other, let's say, “thieves’ bairnies”, the children of thieves, so your parents were thieves; or “stealer of sheep” or calling somebody's mother a common whore and calling their sister a common thief - these accusations of stealing and thievery and bad conduct and prostitution, all kinds of disruptive behavior, so that comes up quite a lot in these legal proceedings where slander and flyting are really names for the same thing.

 I've got a really juicy one here.
 In March 1542, a certain Janet called another woman a common whore, "pintle in pintle out whore" which means penis in penis out So she was describing what that other person yeah apparently did.
-“Fryer’s whore, priest’s whore, monkey’s whore" - so that means she slept around with various priests, and probably that also gives you an idea of what conduct was linked to some kind of religious decline, because that's we are on the brink of the Protestant revolution.
+“Friar’s whore, priest’s whore, monkey’s whore" - so that means she slept around with various priests, and probably that also gives you an idea of what conduct was linked to some kind of religious decline, because that's we are on the brink of the Protestant revolution.
 So it responds to all kinds of social themes and cultural themes and gives you an idea of what these injurious words may have been, what these slanders and these flytings were were concerned with.

 HZ: One thing they were concerned about was witches.